HuaweiCloudDeveloper/open-source-image-repos/README.md

 ## How to Contribute
 - Fork this repository and submit a merge request
-- Update README.md and add your open source mirror information to the corresponding table.
+- Update README.md and add your open source mirror information to the corresponding table